jigsawpieces/carousel-transition/README.md

 # Carousel transition effects

-This is a short tutorial on how to add in transition effects for the slider carousel.
+This is a short tutorial on how to add in transition effects for the carousel slider.

 Our basic carousel markup is structured like this: